 INTRODUCING DR. FISHER

-Nicole Fisher, Psy.D., prioritizes connection and the therapeutic relationship with all her work with clients.
+Nicole Fisher, Psy.D. is a Texas licensed psychologist who prioritizes connection and the therapeutic relationship with all her work with clients.
 She specifically advocates for tailoring treatment to the individual person and using their strengths to bring about progress.
 She enjoys working from frameworks incorporating mindfulness, acceptance, and self-compassion.
 She is also a proponent of expressive therapies, both for adults and children.
 Dr. Fisher appreciates the vulnerability involved in therapy and provides a warm, encouraging environment in which to explore the self.
 She has received formal training in dialectical behavior therapy and certification in parent child interaction therapy.
 She enjoys working with youth and their families and is particularly interested in working with adolescent and transitional age youth clients.
 Dr. Fisher’s light hearted approach allows clients to engage in psychotherapy at their own preferred pace with minimal discomfort.

 Education and Career Background